 Conducted Walks in the Woods on the 1st and 3rd Sunday of every month from March through October

-Received the donation of 18.+ acres Chocolate Drop lots for a total of 75 acres currently owned, all to be conserved for a future park
+Received the donation of lots in the Columbus Chocolate Drop neighborhood of more than 18 acres for a total of 75 acres currently owned by SCLT, all of which are to be conserved for a future park.

 Received a grant from PCCF to purchase land between Chocolate Drop and Polk County High School, giving the high school access to future trails on Chocolate Drop Mt.